ardhigagan/Supermarket-sales-report/README.md

-# 📊 Superstore Sales Dashboard using Power BI
+# 📊 Supermarket Sales Dashboard using Power BI

 An interactive dashboard project analyzing sales, profit, and discount trends from a retail superstore dataset.
 Built entirely in Power BI using the “Sample - Superstore” Excel dataset.